 \subsubsection{Micro-Phase Separation}

 At sufficiently low values of $\text{Pe}$, the lower, gas binodal crosses into the spinodal region, and ultimately joins with the upper binodal.
-To the left of this location, we observe regions of the phase diagram (blue regions in Fig.~\ref{fig:phase_diagrams}) where there are either no stable coexistence densities or no coexistence solutions entirely, but where homogeneous solutions are unstable.
+To the left of this location, we observe regions of the phase diagram [blue regions in Fig.~\ref{fig:phase_diagrams}(c)] where there are either no stable coexistence densities or no coexistence solutions entirely, but where homogeneous solutions are unstable.
 These regions lack the stabilising mechanism discussed above, and the linear stability analysis loses its validity; there is no clear homogenous density around which to perturb.

-In these regions we must rely entirely on simulation, an example of which is shown in Fig.~\ref{fig:meso_micro}.
+In these regions we must rely entirely on simulation, an example of which is shown in Fig.~\ref{fig:meso_micro}(e).
 Here the behaviour consists of short peaks which process at an approximately uniform velocity, but which are highly fluctuating, with peaks emerging, disintegrating, and coalescing as the intrinsic noise from the individual particles is expressed on the larger length-scale of the emergent density features.
-A high resolutions density kymograph of this behaviour is included in the SI.
+A high resolution density kymograph of this behaviour is included in the Supplemental Material \cite{SM}.